AlinaCalmis/Currency-Convertor/README.md

 # currency_convertor

-A new Flutter application.
-A simple implementation of a currency convertor (EUR -> RON).
+A simple implementation of a currency convertor (EUR -> RON) using Flutter.